sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Steps to follow:
 Pre-requisite: MP-Login-001.
-1. Log in to the application with valid credentials.
+1. Navigate to the meals page.
-2. Navigate to the "My Favorite Meals" section.
+2. Click on "heart" icon in "Tartare Sauce" to make it a favorite meal.
-3. Ensure that only the favorite meals of the currently logged-in user are displayed.
+3. Click on "heart" icon in "Corn Fritters" to make it a favorite meal.
-4. Verify that the favorite meals are listed in a user-friendly format.
+4. Click on "My Favorites" radio button on the top of the page to filter the meals by displaying your user's favorite meals.
-5. Check if there is an option to select or interact with the favorite meals for further actions.
+5. Verify that "Tartare Sauce" and "Corn Fritters" are displayed without any other meals

 ## Expected Behavior:
 - Only the favorite meals of the currently logged-in user should be displayed.